-What is a Pediatric Robotic Assisted Laparoscopic Pyeloplasty?
+What are the benefits of Robotic Assisted Laparoscopic Pyeloplasty?

 In the past, this surgery had always been performed though an incision on the side.
 With the development of laparoscopic surgery and robotic surgery, this highly effective procedure can now often be performed through smaller incisions, resulting in decreased pain and quicker recovery.